antihax/goesi/esi/docs/WalletApi.md

 > []GetCharactersCharacterIdWalletsJournal200Ok GetCharactersCharacterIdWalletsJournal(ctx, characterId, optional)
 Get character wallet journal

-Retrieve character wallet journal  ---  This route is cached for up to 3600 seconds
+Retrieve character wallet journal  ---  This route is cached for up to 3600 seconds  --- Warning: Since a character has only 1 wallet, this route will be moved to /characters/{character_id}/wallet/journal, this route will be removed on 2017-07-31.

 ### Required Parameters